 Some or all fees may be covered by insurance and we do offer some direct billing.

 If finances are a concern, please speak with us so we can discuss how to support you.
-Sliding scale fee options and payment plans may be available.
+Sliding scale fee options may be available.

 We are committed to working with individuals to make treatment as accessible as possible.
 Please come in and learn more!